 It’s important to continue fostering strong customer relationships during this time of uncertainty.
 Let your customers know about any updates and adjustments to your hours, menu offerings, promotions, and more.

-You can leverage your customer loyalty system to send emails to your database and keep loyal customers updated on what’s happening with your business.
-It’s also a good idea to post this information to social media, and keep your website up to date so that customers that aren’t a part of your loyalty program can still get this information.
+Leverage your customer loyalty system to send emails, keeping loyal customers updated on your business.
+It’s also a good idea to post updates on social media, and keep your website up to date.
+This ensures the customers that aren’t a part of your loyalty program can still get this information.
 With less dine-in traffic, continued communication is key to staying top of mind no matter the circumstances.

 Leverage Technology to Future-Proof Your Restaurant